kalyberk/blockchain/README.md

 # Lightweight blockchain implementation

 A lightweight blockchain implementation written in Python, only for demonstration purposes.
 It is not UTXO-based like Bitcoin, but account-based like Ethereum.
-A simple PoW (Proof-of-Work) mechanism secures the network by preventing Sybil attacks.
+A simple Proof-of-Work mechanism secures the network by preventing Sybil attacks.
 To ensure the consensus between nodes, the longest chain rule is used.
 The blockchain data is not stored persistently, but only in memory.
 Elliptic curve cryptography is used for the keypair generation and the digital signature signing and verification.

 ## Installation